 - How many delegates are attending?
 Does my online meeting software allow me to have enough delegates on my session?

 - How many delegates can I look after in one session?
 How many delegates can I see on my screen at one time?

 - What is the dress code for me and to a certain extent your delegates?
 I may be at home, but I am at work – don’t get caught out with the jogging bottoms shirt and tie combo!

 - When will we schedule breaks?
-Do I need to schedule two different online sessions or is it OK to keep to just one online session?
+Do I need to schedule two different online sessions, or is it okay to keep to just one online session?